IgorGabriel18/valorant-hub/README.md

 Explore the universe of Valorant agents with Valorant Hub, a platform that delves deep into the stories, abilities, and statistics of each character in the game.

+## Objective for carrying out the project

+Understanding the entire structure and functioning of Next.js, with a focus on comprehending the system of routes, Server, and Client Components.
+Additionally, the application and functioning of Tailwind CSS style classes.

 ## Interface preview

 ![Preview 1](./public/assets/preview-1.png)